 - Many Variable Frequency Drives (a common controller for large industrial machines) include a feature that lets an operator set automatic braking for VFD-controlled machines.

-- Some machines (many lathes, for example) include built-in manual braking via mechanical or electrical means.
+- Some machines (many lathes, for example) include a manual lever or foot pedal that can be used to stop the machine.

 - Some universal motors (commonly chop saws, for example) employ built-in dynamic braking solutions.